Silivri: Sports

-Silivri has two sports clubsi Silivrispor and Alibeyspor.
+Silivri has two sports clubs Silivrispor and Alibeyspor.
 Established in 1957, Silivrispor has two active branches, football and basketball.
 Silivrispor's professional football team play in the Apor Toto 3rd Şeague.
 The basketball section eas founded in 2014.
 Alibeyspor, named after a neighborhood of Silivri, was established in 1989.
 The club's main activity is in football.
 Their amateur football team play in the Istanbul Super Amateuar League, and the women's team in the Turkish Women's Third League.

 Sport venues in Silivri are the 2,700-seating capacity Müjdat Gürsu Stadium, named after Müjdat Gürsu (1971–1994) a local footballer, and Alibey Sport Hall.